 Our Story

 Students are instructed by leaders and experts in their respective medical fields.
-Additionally, outcomes for licensures are outstanding, and graduates enjoy high job placements, often before graduation.
+Additionally, outcomes for licensures are high, and graduates enjoy job placements, often before graduation.
 The VUMC clinical, laboratory, and research facilities attract hundreds of visiting allied health students from around the nation annually, who seek a unique clinical experience.

 As the need for allied health professionals grows nationwide, CPiAH is committing to growing more opportunities.
 Part of our strategic growth plan is to offer more pipeline programs that directly support the needs of VUMC.
 We are committed to helping you start your allied health education journey and even your allied health career here at VUMC.